Back to Glossary

 Consider a typical Downloads folder.
 It might contain project_proposal_v3_final.docx, IMG_4382.HEIC, tax_return_2025.pdf, meeting_notes_march.txt, and invoice_acme_corp.pdf.
 A rule-based system can sort by extension, but it cannot understand that the tax return and the invoice are both financial documents that belong together, while the project proposal is work-related and the meeting notes might belong with it.
 That kind of understanding requires intelligence, not just pattern matching.

-How Belvedere Alternative: Modern AI File Automation for Windows Works
+How Belvedere Alternative: Modern AI File Automation for Windows works in practice

 Sortio picks up where Belvedere left off and takes file automation in an entirely new direction.
 Instead of asking you to write rules for every possible file type and naming convention, Sortio uses artificial intelligence to understand what your files actually are and where they should go.